-The use of Hyper-CEST experiments at low magnetic field (1 T) for detection of low quantities of 129Xe NMR-based biosensors is possible, even with a spectrometer not dedicated to 129Xe observation.
-Such a benchtop spectrometer, placed close to the optical pumping setup and near the imager could represent a helpful tool to i) know the xenon hyperpolarization level and ii) to know the thermodynamics and kinetics of the complex between the noble gas and the biosensor.
+The use of Hyper-CEST experiments at a low magnetic field (1 T) for detection of low quantities of $^{129}$ Xe NMR-based biosensors is possible, even with a spectrometer not dedicated to $^{129}$ Xe observation.
+Such a benchtop spectrometer, placed close to the optical pumping setup and near the imager, could represent a helpful tool to (i) know the xenon hyperpolarization level and (ii) know the thermodynamics and kinetics of the complex between the noble gas and the biosensor.

 However, some issues have been encountered with these experiments.
-The most important is the difficulty to keep the hyperpolarization between two scans.
-Indeed shaking the NMR tube in the absence of a magnetic field high enough and sufficiently homogenous leads to fast depolarization.
+The most important is the difficulty in keeping the hyperpolarization between two scans.
+Indeed, shaking the NMR tube in the absence of a magnetic field high enough and sufficiently homogenous leads to fast depolarization.
 For each introduction of laser-polarized xenon into the NMR tube, we were limited to two to three experiments.
-This fast relaxation being linked to the diffusion of the noble gas into field gradients (in amplitude and in direction, see Cates et al. (1988)), a solution to counter this would be to increase the pressure inside the NMR tube, by increasing the amount of hyperpolarized xenon or by adding another gas such as nitrogen.
-Another solution under study would be to build an homogenous field tunnel between the production site of the hyperpolarized species and the spectrometer, such as in dissolution Dynamic Nuclear Polarization (Milani et al., 2015).
-In any case, the ultrafast version of this experiment, the UFZ-spectroscopy, exhibits several advantages with respect to the classical version of the Hyper-CEST.
+This fast relaxation being linked to the diffusion of the noble gas into field gradients (in amplitude and in direction; see Cates et al., 1988), a solution to counter this would be to increase the pressure inside the NMR tube by increasing the amount of hyperpolarized xenon or by adding another gas such as nitrogen.
+Another solution under study would be to build a homogenous field tunnel between the production site of the hyperpolarized species and the spectrometer, such as in dissolution dynamic nuclear polarization (Milani et al., 2015).
+In any case, the ultra-fast version of this experiment, the UFZ spectroscopy, exhibits several advantages with respect to the classical version of the Hyper-CEST.

-Working with a spectrometer not tuned to the frequency of interest was only possible as i) it is a low field, ii) the lowering of the magnet temperature could improve the situation.
-However some concern may still appear when using a long rf saturation in the 129 Xe UFZ experiments, and every solution to bring the radio frequency of the X channel of the spectrometer closer to the resonance frequency of the nuclei of interest is appealing.
-An easy and low-cost solution was found through placing a solenoid around the NMR tube, or even better by wrapping two copper foils around the NMR tube on either side of the region to be detected, as displayed in Fig. 10a-b, a setup inspired by Wheeler and Conradi (2012).
-The resulting inductive tuning decreases the inductance, and thereby induces a raise on the resonance frequency of the circuit.
+Working with a spectrometer not tuned to the frequency of interest was only possible as (i) it is a low field and (ii) the lowering of the magnet temperature could improve the situation.
+However, some concern may still appear when using a long rf saturation in the Xe UFZ experiments, and every solution to bring the radio frequency of the X channel of the spectrometer closer to the resonance frequency of the nuclei of interest is appealing.
+An easy and low-cost solution was found by placing a solenoid around the NMR tube or even better by wrapping two copper foils around the NMR tube on either side of the region to be detected, as displayed in Fig. 10a-b, a setup inspired by Wheeler and Conradi (2012).
+The resulting inductive tuning decreases the inductance and thereby induces a raise in the resonance frequency of the circuit.

-Figure 10c-d shows the wobble curves obtained with the naked NMR tube (c) and with copper foils manually adjusted on the NMR tube axis (d).
-Remarkably, the quality factor of the probe is not degraded by the presence of the copper foils, and even a better matching is obtained.
-At the 129 Xe frequency, the radiofrequency reflected amplitude at the probe which is ca. 35 μ V without the foils (Fig. 10c) falls to 3 μ V with them (Fig. 10d).
+Figure 10c-d show the wobble curves obtained with the naked NMR tube (c) and with copper foils manually adjusted on the NMR tube axis (d).
+Remarkably, the quality factor of the probe is not degraded by the presence of the copper foils, and a better matching is even obtained.
+At the Xe frequency, the radiofrequency reflected amplitude at the probe which is ca. $35 \,\mu$ V without the foils (Fig. 10c) falls to $3 \,\mu$ V with them (Fig. 10d).

-As can be seen on Fig. 10b, given the gap between the two copper foils, which should be smaller than the original detection zone, a partial rf shielding of the sample must occur.
-This decreases the detection volume accordingly.
+As can be seen in Fig. 10b, given the gap between the two copper foils, which should be smaller than the original de-